Natural Remedies for Rosacea

 - Apply a thin layer of terrasil max (anti-bacterial, anti-fungal, anti-viral) to the affected area at night.

+When considering natural remedies for rosacea, one cannot ignore the mental aspect.
 Stress is a trigger for rosacea flare-ups, here are some things you can do to combat stress and restore harmony to the body:

 - Go to a Dr Morter BEST (Bio-Energetic Synchronisation Technique) Practitioner.